WEB DESIGN, BRAND DEVELOPMENT, PACKAGE DESIGN

 The Licker Store

-As the in-house graphic designer at JONATHAN Y, I solely coordinated the brand development and web development of The Licker Store.
-I have designed and implemented the UI/UX design for the website, the brand guidelines, and the packaging design for the brand.
-I have also been involved in the product development, brand identity, and marketing side of the brand.
-Being involved in all aspects of the brand expansion has been insightful exposure into the development process.
+During my time as the in-house graphic designer at JONATHAN Y, I was tasked with designing the brand identity and website for The Licker Store.
+I designed and implemented the user interface for the website, created the brand guidelines, and designed the packaging.
+Additionally, I was involved in the product development, content creation, and marketing side of the brand.
+Being involved in all aspects of the brand’s creation and expansion has given me insightful exposure into the development process through all stages.

 Package Design

-I have been directing the evolution of the packaging for The Licker Store.
-These are two boxes that demonstrate the color coded system within the brand.
-Purple represents sleep products, like beds, and pink represents play, which includes toys, cat trees, etc. In the packaging guide, I outlined the specifics of each case scenario.
-It shows a cardboard box with white type, which is the default box (if one of the factories we partner with is unable to match the colored packaging).
-This allows for consistent options.
-For more information about the color pairings, I outlined everything in the brand guide at the top of the page.
+These examples exhibit the color coded boxes within the brand.
+In the packaging guide, I outlined the specifics of each case scenario.
+It shows the cardboard box with white type, which is the default box (if one of the factories we partner with is unable to match the colored packaging).
+This allows for consistency with fallback options.
+Learn more about the color pairings, package guidelines, and specifics in the brand and packaging guidelines.

 Next